 Choosing a favourite Christmas song is like choosing a favourite Quality Street.
-You could go for The Pogues (AKA The Green Triangle) – arguably the best and probably the most popular, a safe and uninspired choice.
+You could go for The Pogues (AKA The Green Triangle) – arguably the best (if you ask a straight person) and probably the most popular, a safe and uninspired choice.
 You could go for Mariah (AKA The Strawberry Delight) – sweet and indulgent, another household fave.
 Or you could go for something like Bing Crosby (AKA The Toffee Penny) – strictly for grown-ups who voted for Brexit.

 The point is, just like the chocolates in the box of Quality Street, the same old Christmas tracks are wheeled out year after year.
 Ask anyone what their favourite Christmas song is and you can be sure they’ll pick from the same selection tin as everyone else, a tin of Wham!, Slade and Shakin’ Stevens.